kaigelcer/Java-Agenda/README.md

 - As a user, I want to be able to save my sticky notes to file
 - As a user, I want to be able to load stickies from file when program starts

+Phase 4: Task 2

+There is a bidirectional association between StickyNote and StickyNoteUI.
+It is necessary because changes in parts of the UI affect the StickyNote object, and changes to the StickyNote object affect the appearance of the UI.